Martin-Idel/library_examples/setup.md

 `g++ -std=c++14 -I.. linking_a_shared_library.cpp -L../library_visibility/ -lvisible -Wl,-rpath,../library_visibility/ -o linked_dynamically_visible.out`

 If we want to hide those symbols, either recompile static library, or use linker scripts.
+Example???

+## Example 6: Symbol visibility and classes

+Set up shared library with class:

+`g++ -g -fPIC shape.cpp -shared -Wl,-soname,libshape.so.1 -o libshape.so.1.0.0`
+`ln -s libshape.so.1.0.0 libshape.so.1`
+`ln -s libshape.so.1 libshape.so`

+Linking example main:

+`g++ -std=c++14 -I.. using_shape.cpp -L../shared_class/ -lshape -Wl,-rpath,../shared_class/ -o using_shape.out`

+Note: We can change the implementation of the function draw.
+As long as we don't change the ABI, we can everything, as the library is only loaded at startup time.

+## Example 7: Symbol visibility and more complicated class setups

+## Example 8: Templates

+## Example 9: Symbol visibility, classes and templates

+## Example 10: Dynamically loading library

 ## TODO